jkfran/mertik-fireplace-wifi-ha/README.md

 After installation by either method, proceed to configure the integration:
 1. Navigate to **Configuration > Integrations** in Home Assistant.
 2. Click the **+ Add Integration** button and search for **Mertik Maxitrol**.
 3. Select the integration and Home Assistant will automatically search your local network for the module, adding the entities to your system.
+If auto discovery is not working for you, figure out the IP (look in the WLAN client list on your Internet Router) and fill it in manually.

 ## **Disclaimer**